2021 Methodology Review

 Data is consistent and obtained from trusted sources

-The scope of this review acknowledges that the Commission must operate within the:
+The scope of the review acknowledged that the Commission must operate within the:

 - relevant legislation